 No one diet or lifestyle is a panacea for everyone and everything, and it's vital in achieving wellness to experiment with what makes you feel good.
 I firmly believe that we are beings whose wellness is based on bioindividuality.
 On this site you'll find functional food recipes that I've developed to foster optimal health.
 They're generally free of dairy, gluten, and refined sugar.
 But as always, roll with how ya feel.

-Beyond nutrition and advocating for a non-toxic, minimalist lifestyle, I also dabble with the world of stråla yoga.
+Beyond nutrition and advocating for a non-toxic, minimalist lifestyle, I also dabble as a guide of stråla yoga.
 Stråla brought me back to myself, and now there’s no greater feeling than to inspire the process of feeling in others.
 Everything starts from within and I’m beyond thankful to have the privilege now to inspire others in my community to try the same process.
 The modalities of movement do more for our bodies than just a practice of exercise, it’s an approach to life with ease.
 If you're interested in having me guide events or private lessons, reach out via the contact tab!

 What I'm Reading